-Like my Smoked Salmon and Prawn Linguine or my Creamy Sausage & Kale Pasta, Lemon Chicken Pasta with Peas is a real multitasker.
+Like my Lemon Kale Pasta with Walnuts and my Smoked Salmon and Prawn Linguine, Lemon Chicken Pasta with Peas is a real multitasker.
 It is quick and easy to prepare on a busy weeknight, yet it still has that special something that makes it refined enough for entertaining.

 Creamy Lemon Pasta Sauce

 The lemon cream sauce is one of my all time favourites.
 It is so smooth and silky, and the lemon really elevates it and stops it from feeling too heavy.
 The lemon sauce compliments the chicken and sweet peas perfectly, but it is also excellent served simply with pasta for an even easier meal.

 For this creamy lemon sauce I like to use white wine, but it works equally well with chicken stock and I switch between both depending on what I have to hand.

 - Chicken Breast – Sliced in half horizontally to make 2 thinner chicken cutlets.
 Thinner pieces of chicken will cook more quickly and stay juicy.
 You can also use chicken tenders or diced chicken breast if you prefer.

 - Pasta – I love tagliatelle for this dish as the creamy lemon sauce clings to it perfectly.
 A long pasta is best but almost any shape will work for this dish, so use what your prefer.